romanoaj/441indivproj/README.md

 * More to come!

 ## Using flexy_pc.py
-Follow the "installation and environment setup" steps given in the [original PyCrown module](<https://github.com/manaakiwhenua/pycrown>).
+Follow the "**Installation and environment setup**" steps given in the [original PyCrown module](<https://github.com/manaakiwhenua/pycrown>).
 In your PyCrown environment, run the tests, install the PyCrown module, run the example.py script, and compare your results to those in the original Git repo to ensure that the original PyCrown module works on your system.

-### The script flexy_pc.py can by run with the below arguments.

 ## Arguments to flexy_pc.py
 **--chm:** Path to input CHM.
 Can be relative or absolute.
 Type=str. \[Required\]